 If you're considering VBAC, discuss the option with your health care provider early in pregnancy.

-Find out about the VBAC policy at the facility where you'll deliver your baby, but keep flexibility in mind.
-You won't know what cards you'll be dealt until labor begins.
-The circumstances of your labor could make VBAC a clear choice — or you and your doctor might quickly decide that a repeat C-section would be best after all.
+Find out about the VBAC policy at the facility where you'll deliver your baby, but try to stay flexible.
+The circumstances of your labor could make VBAC a clear choice — or, after counseling, you and your health care provider might decide that a repeat C-section would be best after all.

 See more In-depth